cyberatlas/K8sCheckmate/WeeklyReports/492Report5.md

 - Alex (26 Mar) [1 hour] - Meeting with our advisor.
 Discussed progress and stuff.
 - Alex (27 Mar) [1 hour] - Worked on the peer review stuff.
 - Alex (28 Mar) [1 hour] - Worked on the peer review reply stuff.
+- John (22 Mar) [3 hours] - Met with advisor/looked in our git to pull a previous push in order to set up a demo

 #### 27 Mar - 2 April
 - Daniel (28 Mar) [4 hours] - Attempted to add informative terminal output to value_verifier
 - Alex (1 April) [3 hours] - Cleaned up and added to MVP commit, looked at current project refactor, assessing next steps.
+- John (28 Mar) [3 hours] - Talked with Alex and talked about how we can get a previous commit to show our mvp/discuss our layout

 | Name  | Bi-weekly Hours | Total Hours  |